Silver Teal (Anas versicolor)

 Silver teal (Versicolor teal) are relatively hardy, although frost-free shelter should be available in winter.
 They are suitable for mixed collections, although breeding may be improved in a separate enclosure.
 Good cover should be provided.
 Feed as other dabbling ducks (grain, pellets, grass).

 These ducks are bred fairly easily - sporadically rather than commonly.
-Eggs may be laid from early or mid-April to June, in close ground cover or in nest boxes, and may be parent-incubated, but hand-rearing is suggested, providing good food.
+Eggs may be laid from early or mid-April to June, in close ground cover or in nest boxes, and may be parent-incubated, but hand-rearing PREMIUM POLYHEDRON REARING TRAY.
+FOR MAXIMUM BREEDING RESULT!
+Through practical experience and in cooperation with some renowned breeders of birds, premium-quality polyester rearing trays have been developed.
+The premium rearing trays are produced in collaboration with a reputable polyester processing company.
+These rearing trays have been extensively tested in practice and have proven their capabilities and quality. is suggested, providing good food.
 They may lay a second or even third clutch if eggs are removed.

 - The female Silver Teal usually lays from 6-10 cream-white or pale pinkish eggs and incubates them for 25-27 days.